julelang/manual/src/comptime/reflection.md

 use "std/comptime"

 fn FooBar[T](x: T) {
-    const t = comptime::TypeOf(T)
+    const t = comptime::Typeof(T)
     // ...
 }
 ```

-The `comptime::TypeOf` function will return type information wrapper for the type.
+The `comptime::Typeof` function will return type information wrapper for the type.
 This wrapper provides some functionalities according the type.

 The type information wrapper provides only functionalities for the type.
 Not declaration, generic instances and other analysis-related information.

 ## Introduction to Reflection for Values

-To start examine any value, use `comptime:ValueOf` function.
+To start examine any value, use `comptime:Valueof` function.
 This function provided by the [`std/comptime`](/std/comptime) library and it's essential for value examination.

 For example: